Fordoun: History

+In his Geographical and Statistical Description of Scotland (1819), James Playfair wrote:

 Fordoun is a mean town, and the seat of a presbytery, noted for being the birthplace or temporary residence of John Fordoun, author of the Scotichronicon; and of Palladius, who was sent by Pope Celestine into Scotland, in the 5th century, to oppose the Pelagian heresy.
-The chapel of Palladius, adjacent to the church, is 40 by 18 feet; at the corner of the minister's garden there is a well still called Paldy's well; and an Annual fair in the neighbourhood is styled Paldy-fair.
+The chapel of Palladius, adjacent to the church, is 40 by 18 feet; at the corner of the minister's garden there is a well still called Pady's well; and an annual fair in the neighbourhood is styled Pady-fair.

 20th century to present

-As part of the national war effort, a number of men from the Parish of Fordoun (consisting of both Fordoun and Auchenblae) volunteered or were conscripted to fight in World War I and II.
-A war memorial was erected on Gilbert's Hill overlooking Auchenblae in 1920 which records the names of the 29 servicemen from the parish who were killed in World War I and 13 servicemen and one civilian who were killed in World War II.
-A memorial in Fordoun Memorial Hall (located in Fordoun) lists the names of an additional 14 men (43 in total) from the parish who were killed in World War I. Many of the killed had joined the Gordon Highlanders.
-The death toll from the village would likely have been higher if the parish's principal source of employment was not farming which was protected as a reserved occupation.
+As part of the national war effort, a number of men from the parish of Fordoun volunteered or were conscripted to fight in World Wars I and II.
+A war memorial erected on Gilbert's Hill (overlooking Auchenblae) in 1920 records the names of the 29 servicemen from the parish who were killed in World War I and the 13 servicemen and one civilian who were killed in World War II.
+A memorial in Fordoun Memorial Hall (located in Fordoun village) lists the names of an additional 14 men (43 in total) from the parish who were killed in World War I. Many of the slain had joined the Gordon Highlanders.
+The death toll would likely have been higher if the parish's principal source of employment had not been farming, which was protected as a reserved occupation.

 Also in the parish, on the B966, is a disused airfield that was active during World War II.
 A two-runway satellite for Peterhead airfield, Fordoun Aerodrome operated from 1942 to 1944.